sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-parts_and_materialsList.md

-# Parts List {#build-assignment-2 status=ready}
+# Parts and Materials List {#build-assignment-2 status=ready}

-During this step you will learn about each of the parts of the drone.
-Read the following parts list and verify you have each component.

-Please note that all hardware to secure components is included.
-**Requires** 2mm, 2.5mm hex wrench, small Phillips screwdriver, thick double-sided tape, heat shrink tubing, soldering equipment, zip ties, wire snips, and wire strippers.
+This document contains a list of parts and materials needed to build a drone.
+Every item is included in a drone kit, unless specified otherwise.

 ## **FPV250 Drone Frame**
 <figure>
     <figcaption>FPV250 Drone Frame</figcaption>